spiral/docs/docs/en/basics/errors.md

 # The Basics — Errors handling

 During the development process, it is common for errors and exceptions to arise.
 Debugging these exceptions can be a challenging and time-consuming task, but it is a critical aspect of the development process.
-The Spiral Framework offers a range of tools and techniques for debugging exceptions and identifying the underlying cause of issues.
+Spiral offers a range of tools and techniques for debugging exceptions and identifying the underlying cause of issues.

 ## Exception rendering